Linda Bean: Business interests

 In addition to the lobster industry, Bean's interests included the timber and hospitality industries.
 She owned large tracts of timber in western Maine, including maple syrup producing sugarbushes in Weld and Wyman.
 The restaurants which she owned featured her grandfather's camp recipes and her own lobster roll.
 The Portland International Jetport features a Linda Bean's Maine Lobster Cafe with a full lounge bar.
 Her largest Maine restaurant was Linda Bean's Maine Kitchen & Topside Tavern located across from the L.L.Bean flagship store in Freeport, Maine, the original site of a tavern built there in 1790.
 On September 27, 2010, Bean purchased the original tavern location from a retired fellow Freeport native George Denney.

 In April 2018, Bean opened an antiques stores in Freeport adjoining her grandfather's former home under the name Freeport Antiques & Heirlooms Showcase.
-In 2019, the business expanded to include Casco Bay Auctions.
 Some of her businesses in Port Clyde, which included the Port Clyde General Store and an art gallery, were destroyed by a fire in September 2023 and were not yet rebuilt at the time of her death in March 2024.
 Three original paintings by Jamie Wyeth – "Snapper", "Red tailed Hawk", "With Green Pepper", and one original N.C.
 Wyeth artwork which Bean had acquired – were destroyed in the fire.
 In late 2024, 24 artworks from Bean's estate were sold for $2.5 million by Bonhams.
 The collection included 20 by members of the Wyeth family, such as N.C.
 Wyeth’s “Unknown (Coastal Scene with Apple Tree in Foreground),” which went for $950,000, “Self Portrait in Top Hat,” which sold for $400,000, Andrew Wyeth’s “The Gam,” which sold for $160,000, and Jamie Wyeth’s “Dead Cat Museum, Monhegan Island,” which sold for $280,000.